parros/pr_10_svg_logo_maker/README.md

 ## Usage

 To use the generator, type node index.js on the command line in the generator directory then you can start answering the questions to create a logo.
+After finishing from answering the questions, a SVG file will be made with the newly created logo.

 ## Credits